 Everyone uses electricity – at home and work.
 It would be hard to function without it, right?
 But have you considered how electricity is generated?
 Is the electricity sourced from fossil fuel such as natural gas, or is it created from a sustainable source, like wind or solar?

-For us, this is an area where we’ve realized a significant impact on our 2019 sustainability results.
+For us, this is an area where we’ve realized a huge impact on our 2019/2020/2021 sustainability results.
 We reviewed how electricity is generated in the geographical locations of each of our plants.
-Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% wind-generated electricity in 2019.
-Our Elysburg, PA plant, also received 61% of its electricity from fossil fuel-generated sources and has now switched to 100% renewable electricity.
-The Valley City, ND plant is also well on its way.
-This location currently receives 77% of its electricity from renewable sources.
+Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% carbon free electricity since 2019.
+Our Elysburg, PA plant also received 61% of their electricity from fossil fuel generated sources and has now switched to 100% renewable/carbon free electricity.
+The Valley City, ND plant is also well on its way – this location currently receives 100% of their electricity from renewable sources.
 Our Kittanning, PA plant utilizes 100% wind generated electricity.
 Our Edinburgh, IN plant and our Phoenix, AZ plant have both been greatly reduced down to 50% fossil based generation.

-By switching these three manufacturing facilities to renewable energy sources in 2019, we have reduced our carbon footprint by well over 50% or more exact 56.2% overall.
-Our other manufacturing facilities will also move to renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.
+By switching these three manufacturing facilities to carbon free/renewable energy sources over the last three years, we have reduced our carbon footprint by well over 50% or more exact 56.2% overall.
+Our other manufacturing facilities will also move to carbon free or renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.